blackTieV2/ZEIT8028/Assignments/Assignment2/Notes/PowerShellScripts.md

 ### Conclusion:
 The `ElevateExecute.ps1` script is likely part of a broader attack strategy aimed at elevating privileges to run other malicious scripts.
 Its presence and usage, particularly in close proximity to other malicious activities, reinforce its suspicious nature and justify further investigation.
+_____

+## `WinRM_Elevated_Shell.ps1`

+The `WinRM_Elevated_Shell` scheduled task is highly suspicious and likely malicious based on the following key indicators:

+### Key Details:
+1. **Scheduled Task Name**: `WinRM_Elevated_Shell`
+   - **Command**: Executes `cmd` with the following arguments:
+     ```
+     /c powershell.exe -executionpolicy bypass -NoProfile -File c:/windows/temp/winrm-elevated-shell-f5d625ea-66b1-4480-bf3c-f84423135094.ps1 > C:\Users\Alan\AppData\Local\Temp\tmp95BE.tmp 2>C:\Users\Alan\AppData\Local\Temp\tmp95BF.tmp
+     ```
+   - **Privilege Level**: `HighestAvailable`, which means it runs with the highest privileges available to the user, potentially Administrator rights.
+   - **Hidden**: The task is not hidden (`Hidden: false`), which might be an attempt to blend in with legitimate tasks by not drawing attention.
+   - **Run As**: The task runs under the `alan` user account.

+2. **Execution Policy**:
+   - **Bypass Execution Policy**: The `-executionpolicy bypass` flag allows the script to bypass any restrictions, which is a common tactic used by attackers to execute malicious scripts that would otherwise be blocked.

+3. **Script Path**:
+   - **Script Location**: The script is located in `c:/windows/temp/`, which is an unusual location for legitimate PowerShell scripts, adding to the suspicion.

+4. **Output Redirection**:
+   - **Standard Output and Error Redirection**: The output and error are redirected to temporary files (`tmp95BE.tmp` and `tmp95BF.tmp`) in the `AppData\Local\Temp\` directory, possibly to hide the script's output from view and facilitate later analysis or exfiltration by the attacker.

+### Additional Information:

+**Metadata**:
+- **File Path**: `/img_disk.raw/vol_vol7/Windows/System32/Tasks/WinRM_Elevated_Shell`
+- **File Type**: XML (application/xml)
+- **File Size**: 3152 bytes
+- **File Creation Date**: 2019-08-17 05:36:28 (GMT)
+- **File Modified Date**: 2019-08-17 05:36:40 (GMT)
+- **Hash (SHA-256)**: `90857bb771e15c4f9eeb8dbea730d753650a859fce105f0239410876a56029a0`
+- **MFT Entry**: 77904 Sequence: 5, indicating the file's placement in the filesystem.

+### Extracted Text and Additional Context:

+The task definition includes specific details that further point to malicious intent:

+- **Task Content**:
+  - The scheduled task executes a PowerShell script with elevated privileges, directing its output to temporary files.
+  - The script is stored in the `c:/windows/temp/` directory and is designed to remove itself after execution, a typical behavior of malicious scripts aiming to cover their tracks.

+- **Temporary Files**:
+  - **Output Files**: `C:\Users\Alan\AppData\Local\Temp\tmp95BE.tmp` and `C:\Users\Alan\AppData\Local\Temp\tmp95BF.tmp` are used to store the standard output and errors of the PowerShell script, likely to keep the execution quiet.

+### Indicators of Malicious Activity:

+- **Execution Policy Bypass**: The use of `-executionpolicy bypass` is a strong indicator of malicious intent, as it overrides any system policies meant to protect against unauthorized scripts.
+- **Elevated Privileges**: The task is set to run with the highest privileges available, which could allow it to perform actions that require administrative rights, such as disabling security controls or accessing sensitive files.
+- **Suspicious File Paths**: The use of temporary directories (`c:/windows/temp/` and `AppData\Local\Temp`) is typical for malicious activities, where attackers want to store files in locations that are less likely to be scrutinized by users or security software.
+- **Obfuscation and Redirection**: The redirection of output and errors to temporary files might indicate an attempt to keep logs of the task's execution or to gather information without alerting the user.

+### Conclusion:

+The `WinRM_Elevated_Shell` task is a significant indicator of malicious activity.
+Its creation and execution are designed to grant elevated privileges, bypass security mechanisms, and hide its tracks, making it a likely tool for maintaining persistence or carrying out further attacks on the compromised system.
+Immediate remediation actions should include disabling and removing the task, restoring any security settings it may have altered, and conducting a thorough investigation to determine the full scope of the compromise.

+____________